revans011/database-of-combined-slave-trade-voyages/readme.md

 ## What we have done

 In short, the _Intra-American_ and _Trans-Atlantic_ voyages databases were combined row-wise and then merged with the _African Origins_ database.
+Also,

 ### Combined and modified the _Intra-American_ and _Trans-Atlantic voyages_ databases